Hunger Hormones | Ghrelin | Leptin | NPY | PYY | GLP-1 | CCK | Regulate Appetite | Control Hunger | Increase Satiety | Conclusion | FAQ | Studies

 To summarize, added sugar in foods makes you hungry for more.

-In this regard, the fructose in sugar is more dangerous than other carbohydrates when it comes to developing leptin resistance and obesity (Shapiro et al. 200849).
+In this regard, the fructose in sugar is more dangerous than other carbohydrates when developing leptin resistance and obesity (Shapiro et al. 200849).

 Therefore, it is advisable to avoid high fructose concentrations such as in high-fructose corn syrup, agave syrup, candy, and other processed foods.

-Moreover, carbohydrate-rich meals not only stimulate the satiety hormone PYY the least, but their level also decreases rapidly afterward.
+Moreover, carbohydrate-rich meals stimulate the satiety hormone PYY the least, and their level decreases rapidly afterward.
 In contrast, PYY continues to rise for hours after high-fat and high-protein meals (Lomenick et al. 200950).

 For this reason, processed carbohydrates such as those in cookies or other baking goods do not keep you full for long.
 Moreover, they promote inflammation in the body (Buyken et al. 201451).

-And inflammation is not only often associated with obesity, but it inhibits the release of GLP-1, thereby inhibiting satiety (Gagnon et al. 201552).
+And inflammation is often associated with obesity and inhibits the release of GLP-1, thereby inhibiting satiety (Gagnon et al. 201552).